SMelanko/sdl/1-requirements/README.md

 From a management point of view, planning means determining the amount of time, number of people, and number of computers the project will need.

 From a technical point of view, planning means understanding what you want to build so that you do not want to spend a lot of time and money going down blind alleys when there is no need to, especially when that increases costs.

+Rework consumes 30-50% of the total development budget.

+Requirements errors can account for 70-80% of the rework costs.

+Therefore...
+Requirements errors account for about 20-40% of the development budget.

 Researchers at Hewlett-Packard, IBM, Hughes Aircraft, TRW, and other organizations have found that purging an error by the beginning of construction allows rework to be done 10 to 100 times less expensively than when it’s done in the last part of the pro- cess